Construction Procurement Handbook

 Introduction

-1.2 CPR1A is a procedure aimed at providing a quicker and more simplified means of procuring low value, low risk contracts.
+1.3 CPR1A is a procedure aimed at providing a quicker and more simplified means of procuring low value, low or medium risk contracts.
 The Quick Quote facility provided through the Public Contract Scotland (PCS) portal allows this to be conducted online.
 While the use of PCS Quick Quote is not mandated, we would always encourage its use where appropriate, as it provides a start to finish online and auditable record.
-CPR1B is for below Procurement Reform (Scotland) Act 2014 thresholds where CPR1A is not appropriate, mainly because the nature of the contract requires wider advertising or that it carries higher risk.
-The Construction Procurement Route Selection Matrix in Chapter 3 should be used to identify the most appropriate route.
+CPR1B is for below Procurement Reform (Scotland) Act 2014 thresholds where CPR1A is not appropriate, mainly because the nature of the contract requires wider advertising.
+The Construction Procurement Route Selection Matrix should be used to identify the most appropriate route.

-1.3 Many tender processes, due to the specialist nature of the contract subject or due to value and public or risk profiles require to be extensively advertised and subjected to more rigorous procedures.
+1.4 Many tender processes, due to their value and public or risk profiles require to be extensively advertised and subjected to more rigorous procedures.
 Those which have been adjudged suitable for CPR1A are of low or medium risk and by their nature do not require to be advertised, whilst those earmarked for CPR1B are higher risk and need wider marketing.
 Whatever the means of conducting a CPR1 exercise, it must be conducted in a fair and transparent manner, with suppliers who are invited to quote being treated equally and without discrimination.
 To this end, authorities should keep robust records of the entire process.

 Background

-3.2 Section 23(1) of the Act requires all works contracts worth at least £2m and all other goods or services contracts estimated at £50k and above, to be advertised on the PCS portal.
-The EU threshold is higher than that; therefore, any contract of a value less than the Act thresholds may be procured through the CPR process.
+2.2 Section 23(1) of the Act requires all works contracts worth at least £2m and all other goods or services contracts estimated at £50k and above, to be advertised on the PCS portal.
+The GPA threshold is higher than that; therefore, any contract of a value less than the Act thresholds may be procured through the CPR1 process.
 CPR1A (Quick Quote) allows contracting authorities to procure lower value contracts much more quickly than would be the case for above threshold procurements.

 Guidance

-4.3 Selection Process While the Quick Quote (CPR1A) process is intended to reduce the tendering timescales, it does not excuse the contracting authority from demonstrating a compliant and auditable process.
-It is therefore recommended that contracting authorities create and publish a formal policy setting out how they will undertake their quick quote process.
+3.3 Selection Process While the Quick Quote (CPR1A) process is intended to reduce the tendering timescales, it does not excuse the contracting authority from demonstrating a compliant and auditable process.
+It is therefore recommended that contracting authorities create and publish a formal policy setting out how they will undertake their Quick Quote process.
 The policy statement should reflect the CA’s corporate processes for complying with procurement legislation and must include as a minimum:

 • A statement on the contracting authority’s financial thresholds in relation to the use of Quick Quote.